adobe/ride/QuickStart.md

 What we have here is a simple java class which extends the ModelObject in Ride.
 The superclass arguments tell Ride where the schema of the object and configs of the service live (based on what we've defined above).
 The arguments we pass into the class tell it what we want to name the instance and whether we want to instantiate all of the properties defined in the json schema or just the required ones.

 Now that we have an object, let's defined the controller which actually sends the object to the server.
-Open the file MyWebServiceController.java and add Code until it looks like the following:
+Open the file MyWebServiceController.java and add the following code:
 ```
 com.mycompany.mywebservice.core